scottTomaszewski/Howelling-Depths/docs/Handouts/Town Manifest - Silgrul Orothiar.md

 # Town Manifest - Silgrul Orothiar

-There is a low-quality image of a man, about 350 years old, 47 years older than Magy).
-The dwarf in the image has a face that bears the same features as Magy; the resemblance is uncanny.
+There is a low-quality image of a man, about 350 years old, 47 years older than [[Magy Merryflayer|Magy]]).
+The dwarf in the image has a face that bears the same features as [[Magy Merryflayer|Magy]]; the resemblance is uncanny.

 ```
 - Arrived on a ship via the heartblood river, 1986 (10 years ago)